pijus3002/spot_phoenix/README.md

 ## Overview

-Spot Phoenix is an event-driven system designed to handle Azure Spot VM eviction events.
+Spot Phoenix is an event-driven system designed to automatically react to Azure Spot VM eviction events and perform recovery actions.

 The system continuously monitors Azure Scheduled Events metadata endpoints for eviction notifications.
 When an eviction event is detected, it is published to a RabbitMQ queue.

-A worker service consumes eviction events and performs contingency actions, such as:
+A recovery worker consumes eviction events and performs actions:

-- removing the VM from traffic routing
+* removing the VM from Azure Traffic Manager routing
-- disabling monitoring
-- waiting for a set delay and attempting VM restart or recovery
+* waiting for a configurable recovery delay

----

-# Goals

-- Detect Azure Spot VM eviction warnings
-- Put eviction events into a message queue
-- Execute automated contingency actions
-- Attempt recovery after a set delay
+* attempting VM restart using Azure Compute API
+* restoring traffic routing after successful recovery

 ---